-- Provide evidence that they have QTS and are eligible to start induction; - Meet with their Induction Tutor at the start of the programme to discuss and agree priorities, and keep these under review; - Discuss with their Induction Tutor how best to use their reduced timetable allowance and guarantee engagement with their ECF-based induction; - Provide evidence of their progress against the relevant standards; - Participate fully in the monitoring and development programme; - Participate positively in scheduled classroom observations, progress reviews and formal assessment meetings; - Agree with their Induction Tutor the start and end dates of the induction period, and the dates of any absences from work during the period; - Keep copies of all assessment reports; - Act professionally as a teacher; - Positively represent the school and Trust; - Adhere to TMPF's Code of Conduct; - Ensure all SEND and Pupil Premium documentation, marking, planning and assessment is updated regularly; - Ask for support in areas/incidents in which they are unsure; - Support pupils and colleagues; - Maintain a positive and professional approach when meeting/ communicating with parents/carers; - Ensure that they follow the policies and statutory guidance and apply learning from relevant training to keep children safe; - Follow school processes, procedures, policies and play a role in keeping themselves and others safe. - Raise any concerns with their Induction Tutor as soon as they can; - Consult with their contact at the Appropriate Body at an early stage if there are any difficulties in resolving issues with their Induction Tutor or within the school.
+- Provide evidence that they have QTS and are eligible to start induction; - Meet the teaching standards; - Meet with their Induction Tutor at the start of the programme to discuss and agree priorities, and keep these under review; - Discuss with their Induction Tutor how best to use their reduced timetable allowance ('ECT time') and guarantee engagement with their ECF-based induction; - Provide evidence of their progress against the relevant standards; - Participate fully in the monitoring and development programme; - Participate positively in scheduled classroom observations, progress reviews and formal assessment meetings; - Agree with their Induction Tutor the start and end dates of the induction period, and the dates of any absences from work during the period; - Keep copies of all assessment reports; - Act professionally as a teacher; - Positively represent the school and Trust; - Adhere to TMPF's Code of Conduct; - Ensure all SEND and Pupil Premium documentation, marking, planning and assessment is updated regularly; - Ask for support in areas/incidents in which they are unsure; - Support pupils and colleagues; - Maintain a positive and professional approach when meeting/ communicating with parents/carers; - Ensure that they follow the policies and statutory guidance and apply learning from relevant training to keep children safe; - Follow school processes, procedures, policies and play a role in keeping themselves and others safe. - Raise any concerns with their Induction Tutor as soon as they can and in a professional manner; - Consult with their contact at the Appropriate Body at an early stage if there are any difficulties in resolving issues with their Induction Tutor or within the school. - Attend all CPD as directed - Maintain a positive and professional approach to their work and to the school and Trust.